-Note: The material on this page is an excerpt of a chapter from my upcoming book on unarmed self defense.
+Note: The material on this page is an excerpt of a chapter from my book on unarmed self defense.
 I'm making this chapter and the next available for free on my site, due to their importance in self defense:

 There are many misconceptions about physical violence, and the purpose of this chapter is to help shed light on the nature of serious violence and common problems in physical self defense and martial arts training.
-If you follow my advice on prevention, this material will be largely unnecessary.
+If you follow my advice on prevention, this material should be largely unnecessary.
 But if you don’t follow that advice, if you find yourself in an unavoidable physical conflict, or if you’re simply interested in being able to physically defend yourself even if the chance you’ll need to is low, the following material will be valuable.

 Real violence is fast, dynamic, and chaotic.
 At least one person in the encounter will be trying to injure another, and neither person will know what the other will do next.
 It’s not what you see in most movies or learn about in most martial arts classes.
 The images above are from a real assault, captured by a security camera I had installed outside an old house of mine.
 The woman was walking along the sidewalk when a truck stopped, a man got out, and ran at her.
 She froze in fear, and was tackled in a bear hug onto my concrete steps.
 As soon as she hit the steps the man was yelling and cursing at her, choking her, and slamming her head into the steps.
 He then dragged her into his truck and drove away.

 The bear hug wasn't at all like bear hugs trained in most martial arts or self defense classes.
 It lasted about one second, and was only used to slam the woman.
 The choke wasn't standing, and it wasn't on a flat surface where common defenses are trained.
 Not only was the woman on an uneven surface, but she was getting her head repeatedly slammed into the steps and screamed at while being choked.
 This is a real assault.